 Make it personal

-Different sections of your conference may be relevant to a range of audiences.
-For example, a business owner many want to attend to hear from a certain guest speaker discussing digital marketing strategies, while a starter in the industry might want to hear a segment on the basics of launching a marketing campaign.
+Different sections of your virtual conference may be relevant to a range of audiences.
+For example, a business owner may want to attend to hear from a certain guest speaker discussing digital marketing strategies, while a starter in the industry might want to hear a segment on the basics of launching a marketing campaign.
 While you should encourage your attendees to stay for the entire conference, don’t make them feel like they have to.
 It can be hard to take time off from work to attend your event.
 Make sure you give attendees the option to join for what they want to really engage with.